 Friends enthralled audiences for years.
 The American comedy series won the hearts of a generation in the 1990s.
 It garnered awards, set trends and appeared on ‘greatest TV shows ever made’ lists.
-Yet, when it arrived on Netflix in the UK earlier this year, it provoked a storm of outrage.
+Yet, when it arrived on Netflix in the UK a couple of years ago, it provoked a storm of outrage.
 Viewers watching it for the first time took to social media to express their disgust and condemn it as ‘homophobic’ and ‘transphobic’.

 The series, as many of a certain age will know, charts the lives of six twenty-something friends living in New York and ran for 236 episodes over ten seasons from 1994 to 2004.
 When first broadcast it made household names – and millionaires – of Jennifer Anniston (Rachel), Courtney Cox (Monica), Lisa Kudrow (Phoebe), Matt le Blanc (Joey), Matthew Perry (Chandler) and David Schwimmer (Ross).